ALARM SYSTEM REGISTRATION PROGRAM

-Permits are available at the Police Department, 16220 Wausau Avenue, or at the links below.
+Permits are available at the Police Department, 16330 South Park Avenue, or at the link above.
 If a permit is not on file at the time an alarm call is dispatched, a municipal ordinance ticket will be issued, and a court appearance is mandatory, with a maximum fine of $750.

 Permits are renewed annually.
-A notice will be mailed in December of every year and is due by January 1.
+A notice will be mailed or emailed in November of every year and is due by January 1.

 Annual renewal fee:

 Alarm permits renewed after January 1 of each year will incur a fee of $25 for residential and $50 for business permits.

 Each year, South Holland emergency personnel respond to nearly 3,000 alarms.
 Approximately 98 percent are false alarms.
 That is more than eight false alarms per day.
 Each business or home is allowed two false alarms per calendar year.
 Each additional false police alarm will result in a $50 fine, while false or malfunctioning fire alarms will result in a $200 fine.

 |False Alarm Occurrence within the calendar year||Service Fee|

 The Village of South Holland Ordinance No. 9-156, establishes an alarm permit process to ensure that all residential and commercial alarm systems are registered with the Village.
 This system provides the Police Department with up-to-date, accurate information about the responsible party, Alarm Company and any key holder(s) and helps reduce the number of false/non-bona fide alarm responses by our officers.
 Police responses to non-bona fide alarm calls far outweigh the number of responses to bona-fide alarm calls.
 In order to reduce this strain on Village resources, the Police Department requires this information to have a better understanding of the number of alarms within the Village and have appropriate information available for resolution of alarm-related issues.